29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 I would've liked to keep that design as the implementation is concise and easy to understand, but unfortunately it's now too simple for my use.
 Not being able to reuse blocks is the deal breaker here, as the window manager will have to do a lot of small and short-lived allocations, and the goal is to not to run out of memory in five seconds.

 The new allocator will have to keep one feature from its predecessor, the ability to hand out addresses with a specific alignment.
-This is strictly needed, as pages boundaries are multiples of 4 KiB, and we need to be able to remap a newly acquired page from our allocator.
-See [this use case][term remap] for instance.
+This is strictly needed, as we need to be able to remap a newly acquired page from our allocator, and pages boundaries are multiples of 4 KiB.
+See for instance [this use case][term remap].

 ## The new allocator